 Putting your child on a pedestal, giving them praise, centering the world around him or her, and failing to teach them to be kind and compassionate towards others is what produces as a narcissist.
 The self-esteem movement is theorized to be a contributor.
 You can learn about that here.

 There is also evidence that parents who are emotionally unavailable, harsh, and controlling can produce narcissists.
-Learn more about parenting style and narcissism here.

-They are the narcissists most of us think of when we hear the word.
+These are the narcissists most of us think of when we hear the word.

 Vulnerable narcissists are easily threatened but also feel entitled.
 They may be quiet and reserved.
+They are often introverted and anxious and don’t come to public attention.

 Narcissists are incapable of emotional intimacy.
 Many of my clients will unconsciously look for relationships that feel safe because they don’t require emotional intimacy.
 Especially if you have had a complicated history with your family, you might likely focus on superficial things when looking for a partner, which is your mistake.
 If you are picking narcissists, it’s essential to understand that you may be falling into this trap.